nataliamtzz/smartsync_pi/README.md

 # smartsync_pi

-Code for Smart Sync system to program raspberry pi
+This code allows you to program a microcontroller (in this case a raspberry pi 4b) to track data from a thermal camera, PIR sensor, and a reset button.